Crimes Against Public Health or Morals in Georgia

 Crimes Against Public Health or Morals in Georgia Include:

 - Advertisement or Solicitation for Participation in Lotteries: Gambling is illegal in Georgia and advertising or soliciting for participation in lotteries is a crime.
 It occurs when a person tries to persuade another through ad or solicitation to participate in a lottery.

-- Altered Fare Coins, Tokens, Stored Value Cards, Transfers, Transaction Cards, and Tickets Without Consent: Occurs when a person attempts to gain entry by unlawful means.
+- Altered Fare Coins, Tokens, Stored Value Cards, Transfers, Transaction Cards, and Tickets Without Consent: This crime occurs when a person attempts to gain entry by unlawful means.
 It can be through the use of altered fare coins, tokens, transaction cards, or tickets.
 A conviction under this statute will be considered a misdemeanor.

 - Avoiding or Interfering with a Security Measure: There are two separate ways to violate this statute.
 One way is when a person avoids a security measure.
 The second way is when a person interferes with a security measure.

-- Bribery of a Contestant: Occurs when a person bribes or attempts to bribe a person to influence a game, contest, or race.
+- Bribery of a Contestant: Bribery a contestant occurs when a person bribes or attempts to bribe a person to influence a game, contest, or race.
 The bribe can be meant to influence the person to lose the game or to affect the margin of victory or defeat.
 A person convicted of bribing a contestant will be a felony conviction.

 Penalty for a Conviction for a Crime Against Public Health or Morals in Georgia